mrb20045/PrESOgenesis/README.md

 4) Run PrOSEgenesis

-	     		$ /full/path/to/PrOSEgenesis    /full/path/to/Candidates.fa
+	     		$ /full/path/to/PrESOgenesis    /full/path/to/Candidates.fa

 5) Output

-		The results will be stored in PrOSEgenesis_resultss.txt.
+		The results will be stored in PrESOgenesis_resultss.txt.
 The score represents a

 		protein's probability of belonging to the  spermatogenesis/embryogenesis/oogenesis.

-		PrOSEgenesis applied  a probability  score  >0.5 to designate putative related protein.
+		PrESOgenesis applied  a probability  score  >0.5 to designate putative related protein.